datamapper/datamapper.github.com/getting-started.markdown

 Define your models
 ------------------

-The Post model is going to need to be persistent, so we'll include <%= doc('DataMapper::Resource') %>.
+The Post model is going to need to be persistent, so we'll include [DataMapper::Resource][DataMapper_Resource].
 The convention with model names is to use the singular, not plural version...but that's just the convention, you can do whatever you want.